 USDA Foods Utilization Check Up — In-Person

-During this in-person session you will discuss your district's USDA Food entitlement usage to date.
-Identify strategies for maximizing your district's entitlement dollars and develop solutions to issues encountered.
+Discuss in small groups your district's USDA Food entitlement usage to date.
+Identify how strategies for maximizing your district's entitlement dollars and develop solutions to issues encountered in real time.

 Three Bids and a Buy — Online